 The first column is just a label for the data record, and the following 3 columns are the data.
 Each data record or row corresponds to a single neutron detection event.
 In text format, the data is 3 comma delimited numbers.
 The first number identifies the NPM with which the data was taken.
 This can be used to tag a detector within an array.
 The second number is the measured pulse height for the data record digitized into 2048 parts.
 The third number is the time in seconds.
-The timing resolution is 25nsec.
+While the timing resolution shown in